ashenfad/calgebra/calgebra/docs/API.md

   - `filter & timeline` → filtered timeline

 ### `flatten(timeline)`
 - Returns a coalesced timeline by complementing twice.
 Useful before aggregations or rendering availability.
-Emits plain `Interval`s and requires slicing with finite bounds (e.g. `flattened[start:end]`).
+Emits mask `Interval`s and requires slicing with finite bounds (e.g. `flattened[start:end]`).

 ### `union(*timelines)` / `intersection(*timelines)`
 - Functional counterparts to chaining `|` / `&`; require at least one operand and preserve overlaps. `intersection` emits one interval per source for each overlap; use `flatten` if you want single coalesced spans.